DiogoFTL-Gomes/42_Inception/README.md

 - Reviewing configuration files and design choices
 - Improving documentation clarity and structure

-AI assistance was used as a support tool to accelerate understanding and problem-solving.

 ## Project Design Choices

-This project was designed to follow the constraints of the 42 Inception subject while also respecting common best practices for containerized infrastructures.
+This project was designed by following the constraints of the 42 Inception subject while also respecting common best practices for containerized infrastructures.

 Docker and Docker Compose were used to orchestrate a small web stack composed of